scmacoll/clean-snippets/README.md

 ## Acknowledgments

-We want to thank everyone who has contributed to the development of Clean Snippets, as every contribution helps make this tool useful for developers worldwide.
+I want to thank everyone who has contributed to the development of Clean Snippets, as every contribution helps make this tool useful for developers worldwide.